timotheosh/naurrnen-website/src/Characters/legend-of-naethanor.md

 </div>

-Born to the prestigious royal line of Eärendelion in the second era, Elirandel was a prodigy among Elven scholars.
+Born to the prestigious royal line of Eärendelion in the second era, Elirandel was a prodigy among Aelven scholars.
 She attended the estarts of magic.
-Her future seemed predestined to be one of comfort and high standing within the Elven Empire of Áyliaremma.
+Her future seemed predestined to be one of comfort and high standing within the Aelven Empire of Áyliaremma.

 Gifted in history, philosophy, and magical arts, she was poised for a future of influence and leadership within the empire.
 However, her life took a drastic turn when she befriended Cormac, an Adama slave serving at the institution.
-Intrigued by his curiosity about the Elven texts he couldn&rsquo;t read and drawn by his quiet yet profound intelligence, Elirandel made the daring decision to teach him how to read the Elven script.
+Intrigued by his curiosity about the Aelven texts he couldn&rsquo;t read and drawn by his quiet yet profound intelligence, Elirandel made the daring decision to teach him how to read the Aelven script.

-This act was not merely taboo but considered treasonous, a rebellion against the very social fabric of Elven society.
+This act was not merely taboo but considered treasonous, a rebellion against the very social fabric of Aelven society.
 Teaching Cormac elevated him from a mere laborer to an intellectual peer, breaking longstanding racial and social barriers.
 As their friendship deepened into love and intellectual partnership, Elirandel began to question the ethics of the empire she was destined to serve.

 Through secret meetings hidden amongst the labyrinthine library shelves, the pair discussed not just literature and history, but strategies for social reform.
-They shared dreams of an empire where Elven wisdom didn&rsquo;t oppress but uplifted all races.
+They shared dreams of an empire where Aelven wisdom didn&rsquo;t oppress but uplifted all races.
 Cormac&rsquo;s intellectual prowess grew, and in turn, his political and strategic ideas began to shape Elirandel&rsquo;s understanding of justice and equality.

 When it became increasingly clear that their intellectual pursuits and growing emotional bond could no longer be hidden, Elirandel had to make a life-altering choice.
 She chose love and justice over her secure, predetermined life.
 Faced with the threat of discovery, torture, and perhaps death, Elirandel and Cormac fled Laurië Citime to join an underground movement that aided slaves and political prisoners.

-Elirandel&rsquo;s departure sent ripples through Elven society, marking her both as a traitor and a revolutionary icon.
+Elirandel&rsquo;s departure sent ripples through Aelven society, marking her both as a traitor and a revolutionary icon.
 It was a price she was willing to pay.
 Together with Cormac, she would go on to challenge the might of Aerithia and lay the groundwork for what would become the Gran Imperio, forever changing the course of Naurrnen&rsquo;s history.

 <br style="clear:both;" />